apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 | SuccessfulRequestLatency | The latency of successful requests to DynamoDB or Amazon DynamoDB Streams during the specified time period. |
 | TimeToLiveDeletedItemCount | The number of items deleted by Time to Live (TTL) during the specified time period. |

 The above are some common table metrics (Endpoint scope), which will also be aggregated into account metrics.
 These metrics are generally used to analyze the performance of the database, and users can use them to determine the reasonable level of database configuration.
-For example, userscan track how much of your provisioned throughput is used through ConsumedReadCapicityUnits / ConsumedReadCapicityUnits to determine the reasonableness of the preconfigured throughput of a table or account.
+For example, users can track how much of their provisioned throughput is used through ConsumedReadCapicityUnits / ConsumedReadCapicityUnits to determine the reasonableness of the preconfigured throughput of a table or account.
 For more information about provisioned throughput, see [Provisioned Throughput Intro](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughputIntro.html).

 | Metric Name | Meaning |
 | --- | --- |